RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 For our application, without an explicit default route set, Istio will route requests to all available versions of a service in a round-robin  fashion, and anytime you hit _v1_ version you'll get no stars.

-Let's create a default set of **virtual services** which will direct all traffic to the _reviews:v1_ service version:
+Let's create a default set of **virtual services** which will direct all traffic to the _reviews:v1_ service version.

+Open a new Terminal (while your other endless `for` loop continues to run) and execute this command to route all traffic to `v1`:

 `oc create -f /projects/cloud-native-workshop-v2m3-labs/istio/virtual-service-all-v1.yaml`